2013 Continuous Gutter Parts Delivery Service for Local DIY

 Painted Aluminum:

-w/stainless steel screen strainer basket
+w/a 6X6 weave stainless steel screen strainer basket

-See color chart f for selections.
+See color chart for options.

 Standard 2X3 DS - $40 ea.